 Step 4: Now you are just waiting to enter the default iOS passcode.
 If the passcode is of 4-digits, then try "1234" or "0000".
 If the passcode is of 6-digits, then try "123456" or 000000".

 There are several users who have faced this situation and they were successful after trying this method.

-Hence, you may be asked for a passcode on your iPhone after the update.
-It is possible that you didn't set one or you set a 4-digit passcode but being asked for a 6-digit one.
+Hence, if your iphone asking for passcode after update,it is possible that you didn't set one or you set a 4-digit passcode but being asked for a 6-digit one.
 If anything happens and you are unable to access your iPhone after the update, try the solutions mentioned in the article.
 But if you want a sure-shot way to unlock the device with ease, then go with PassFab iPhone Unlocker.
-Highly recommended iPhone passcode unlocker tool!
+Highly recommended this tool!